 This course is an introduction to the basic concepts of philosophy.
-The literary and conceptual approach of the course is balanced with emphasis on approaches to ethical decision making.
-The student should have an understanding of major philosophical ideas in an historical survey from the early Greeks to the modern era.
+The literary and conceptual approach of the course is balanced with emphasis on approaches to critical thinking.
+Major philosophical ideas are discussed within historical and global contexts.

 PHL 206: Ethics and Society